 You will feel good knowing you have been Truck Friendly and have helped and brightened someone day.

 Be sure to give anyone overtaking you plenty of space and move as far left in your lane as you can safely.

 Stay in your lane and do not move off your lane onto the shoulder due to rocks, and unsafe road surfaces.
+All drivers do not like having their windscreen smashed by the driver in front showering them with loose rocks from the side of the road.
 Keep your van straight and avoid heavy breaking that may cause the van to sway.